 The Janiczek® 12-Step Cash Flow Confidence Plan is a robust process you can go through to be specific and proactive (the root of much success), rather than vague and reactive (the root of much failure) about your cash flows and cash reserves.
 You do not need to obsess over such matters, you can simply be aware of all twelve dimensions of cash flow confidence and utilize the insight to give great clarity, direction and focus to your actions.

 We created this process in a way where you can do the exercise on your own or do it with our professional assistance.
-Since our firm is oriented to delegators, feel free to contact us to help you with this exercise.
+Since Janiczek Wealth Management is oriented to delegators, feel free to contact us to help you with this exercise.
 We are prepared and organized in many more ways to add value to these efforts.

 At this point, simply ask yourself:

-- What are your three biggest insight gained from this exercise?
+- What are your three biggest insights gained from this exercise?

 - What are the three best actions you can take as a result of these insights?

-Whenever you are ready, our expert team is available to help you gain clarity and act on such insights across the disciplines of portfolio management, wealth management and retirement planning.
+Whenever you are ready, our financial advisors and financial planners are available to help you gain clarity and act on such insights across the disciplines of portfolio management, wealth management and retirement planning.
 Just call our Director of New Client Engagements, Cathy Wegner, at 303-339-4480 or email her at Cathy@Janiczek.com to begin the conversation.